shdnx/next-express/README.md

-# Nextpress - Next.js + Express.js made easy
+# Nextpress.js - Next.js + Express.js made easy

 [Next.js](https://nextjs.org) is a framework for easily creating web applications using Node.js and React.
 It provides a built-in solution for styling, routing, handling server-side handling, and more.
 With complicated websites, you often want to use it with a [custom Node.js webserver](https://nextjs.org/docs#custom-server-and-routing), often written using [Express.js](http://expressjs.com).
 Nextpress is a tiny library that makes this trivial.